 Unfortunately, not every jurisdiction permits the installation of waterless urinals.
 According to Facilitiesnet, the International Plumbing Code (IPC) “requires all plumbing fixtures to have a water supply, when required for proper operation, and that water provides the trap seal.”

 It is important for building managers to check with local officials before replacing standard urinals to determine whether waterless urinals are code compliant.
 If you make the decision to upgrade to waterless or are looking for supplies to maintain your waterfree urinals, www.shopmarketnet.com has you covered!
-We stock premium cartridges from Sloan and Falcon, as well as cleaner manufactured specifically for waterless urinals.
+We stock premium cartridges from Sloan and Falcon.
 Our team is happy to answer any questions you may have.
 Don’t hesitate to give us a call at 866.700.CLEAN (2532) to learn more.